Skip to main content

 • grinding

-Reviews highlight that the grinding aspect of the game is largely characterized by tedious micromanagement and poorly functioning automation systems.
-Players often find themselves overwhelmed by the need to constantly update ship designs and manage fleets, leading to a frustrating experience that detracts from overall enjoyment.
-While automation can alleviate some of the tedium, many users report that the AI's inefficiencies make the game feel like a chore rather than an engaging strategy experience.
+Reviews highlight that the grinding aspect of the game is overwhelmingly tedious, characterized by repetitive micromanagement and poorly functioning automation systems.
+Players often find themselves bogged down by the need to constantly update ship designs and manage fleets, leading to frustration and a lack of meaningful payoff.
+While some appreciate the depth and customization options, many feel that the extensive micromanagement detracts from the overall enjoyment, making the gameplay feel like a chore rather than an engaging experience.

 • “I uninstalled immediately afterwards: I had already won, but grinding for tens of hours to see a pithy 'you win' message simply isn't worth it.”